America’s favorite pizza topping: pepperoni (photo © Jordan Nix | Unsplash).

 November 12th: National Pizza With Everything Except Anchovies Day…

-…although as an anchovy lover, we protest!
+…although as anchovy lovers, we protest!